 The best toys for ABA therapy

-We use ABA toys during therapy sessions to help children with autism express themselves and learn through play-based activities.
+The toys we like to use during ABA therapy sessions to help children with autism express themselves and learn through play-based activities.
 Often, Behavior Therapists incorporate a child’s toys into ABA therapy sessions and sometimes they introduce new toys.
-The ABA toys we use include sensory toys, fine motor toys, fidget toys, emotion toys, social skills toys, and instructional toys.
+The ABA toys we use include sensory toys, fine motor toys, fidget toys, emotion toys, and social skills toys and games.

 Here are a few examples of fun and functional ABA toys we think work well for therapy and also just for childrens’ enjoyment at home.

 Sensory ABA toys with different textures, sounds, firmness, and colors can be stimulating or soothing, helping children relax and focus during ABA therapy, depending on the therapist’s goals during a given part of the session.